quibitai/Qubit_RAG/ARCHITECTURE.md

-# Quibit RAG System Architecture (v1.7.9)
+# Quibit RAG System Architecture (v2.0.0)

-This document describes the architecture of the Quibit RAG system as of v1.7.9, reflecting its modular, streaming, and multi-tenant design.
+This document describes the architecture of the Quibit RAG system as of v2.0.0, reflecting its modular, streaming, and multi-tenant design.
+For a detailed explanation of the prompt system and configuration, see [Prompt Architecture and Configuration Guide](./Prompt%20Architecture%20and%20Configuration%20Guide.md).

 ## System Overview